FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 This can be very useful in debugging an application both in development and in production.

-Now Let's create a simple route for our main page:
+Now let's create a simple route for our main page:

 ```javascript
 //...